Long QT Syndrome

 For acquired LQTS, correcting any electrolyte problems or changing medicines may be all that's needed.
-There is no cure for inherited LQTS, but treatment helps prevent symptoms and lowers the risk for fainting or cardiac arrest.
+There is no cure for inherited LQTS.
+But treatment helps prevent symptoms and lowers the risk for fainting or cardiac arrest.
 Your healthcare provider may prescribe medicines called beta blockers to reduce arrhythmias.
 If you continue to have arrhythmias that keep coming back, or have had sudden cardiac arrest, you may need an implantable cardiac defibrillator (ICD).
-This device is implanted under the skin in the front of the chest wall.
+This device is implanted under the skin in the front of the chest wall or on the left side of your chest below the armpit..
 A wire connects the device to the heart.
-The ICD monitors your heart rhythm.
-If needed, it can deliver therapy such as ATP (anti tachycardia pacing) or 1 or more brief electrical shocks to the heart to reset the rhythm.
+The ICD keeps track of your heart rhythm.
+If needed, it can deliver therapy, such as ATP (anti-tachycardia pacing).
+Or one or more brief electrical shocks to the heart to reset the rhythm.

-Surgery is another option for some people with inherited LQTS.
+Surgery is another choice for some people with inherited LQTS.
 During surgery, certain nerves in your chest that influence the heart rhythm are removed.

 What can I do to prevent long QT syndrome?

 You can't prevent inherited LQTS.
-But you can do things to reduce your risk for things that can trigger arrhythmias and sudden death:
+But you can do things to reduce your risk for things that can set off arrhythmias and sudden death: